totekuh/darkshell/README.md

-## General Information

-Use this tool to deploy an SSH service accessible via Tor.
+Use this tool to deploy an SSH service and make it accessible through Tor.

 ## Usage (server)